midl-dev/midl-website.github.io/_services/tezos-rpc.md

 Our full nodes are operated on top of a cloud-based platform.
 This guarantees highly redundant and reliable infrastructure with 24/7 monitoring.

-We take care of hosting, synchronizing and maintaining the nodes freeing space for our customers to innovate and focus on the high-level services on top of Tezos network.
+We take care of hosting, synchronizing and maintaining the nodes.
+We give you space to innovate and focus on the high-level services on top of Tezos network.

 We use:
 * multi-cloud with DigitalOcean and OVH as cloud providers